 French teens’ opinion matters at the national level, and many of them are involved in politics, if not formally, at least informally, demonstrating against reforms or rallying for a specific cause.
 In the 1990s, it was common enough for high school students to go on strike and storm out of the building following the footsteps of teachers, also on strike, carrying placards and shouting out slogans.
 And guess what: the government actually did listen.
 When teens take the street, you don’t really have a choice—things get messy.

 Across the Atlantic, Canadian teens seem to be given more practical responsibilities and be better armed with life skills.
-Many of them can drive (the legal age is 16) and borrow their parents’ SUV or even have their own second-hand car.
+Many of them can drive (the legal age is 16) and borrow their parents’ SUVs or even have their own second-hand car.
 They often have a part-time job as well, in retail or in food service.
-There is a lot of emphasis put on work experience, paid or unpaid.
-In theory, the legal drinking age is 18 or 19 (depending on the province) and smoking is strongly frown upon.
-I think Canadian teens tend to party and “go wild” in private, at home, rather than go to bars or hang out outside like we did.
+There is a lot of emphases put on work experience, paid or unpaid.
+In theory, the legal drinking age is 18 or 19 (depending on the province) and smoking is strongly frowned upon.
+I think Canadian teens tend to party and “go wild” in private, at home, rather than go to bars or hang out outside as we did.

 The challenges are different from one side of the Atlantic to another: French teens worry about passing the Bac while Canadian kids worry about being admitted to their preferred university; French worry about unemployment and Canadians worry about student debt.

 If they attend college or university, Canadian teens can move across the country and live on campus or share a place with roommates.
 French don’t usually move that far (France isn’t that big in the first place…) and there is a trend called the “Tanguy generation” where young adult delay home-leaving at length, mostly because of high unemployment rates and unaffordable housing in large cities.